Fort Hampton (Alabama): Military use

 When Jackson began offensives against Pensacola and New Orleans, David Holmes, governor of Mississippi Territory, ordered soldiers and supplies from Fort Hampton to be sent to Jackson's forces.
 When these forces left, militia Captain John Allen's men occupied Fort Hampton for almost an entire year.
 In addition to his military service, Allen served as a subagent for the Chickasaw.
 Allen's men performed their duty without initially being paid, but were compensated within two years of their service.

 The 1st Regiment of West Tennessee Volunteer Mounted Gunmen were briefly stationed at Fort Hampton en route to New Orleans in the winter of 1814.

 In August 1816, the 8th Infantry Regiment of the United States was stationed at Fort Hampton under the direction of Robert Butler, Andrew Jackson’s Adjutant General of the 7th Military District of the South.

 Postwar

 After the Chickasaw sold the territory surrounding Fort Hampton to the United States, the presence of U.S. troops was no longer needed and the military post at the fort was disbanded.
-Troops were sent to begin construction of the northern portion of the Jackson military road.
+Troops were sent to begin construction of the northern portion of Jackson's Military Road.

 Some of the buildings of Fort Hampton were still standing in 1821, but most were believed to have been moved from the original site.
 Fort Hampton was then used as a court site for Elk County, Mississippi Territory and Limestone County, Alabama Territory.

 A community of the same name developed around Fort Hampton and a post office operated under that name from 1861 to 1872.
 The Improved Order of Red Men and Independent Order of Good Templars both had lodges in Fort Hampton.